kkaibin/disaster-response-classifier/README.md

 <a name="Acknowledgement"></a>
 ### Acknowledgement
-Thanks to Appen for the data set and Udacity for the training.
+Thanks to Appen for the data set and Udacity for the template and training.